oleiade/etcaetera/README.rst

 Overrides adapter
 ~~~~~~~~~~~~~~~~~

-Overrides adapter will override *Config* object values with it's own.
+The Overrides adapter overrides *Config* object values with it's own values.
-It will always be evaluated last when ``Config.load`` method is called.
+It will always be evaluated last when the ``Config.load`` method is called.

 .. code-block:: python

     >>> from etcaetera.adapter import Overrides

-    # Overrides adapter helps you setting overriding configuration settings.
+    # The Overrides adapter helps you set overriding configuration settings.
     # When registered over a Config objects, it will always be evaluated last.
     # Use it if you wish to force some config values.
     >>> overrides_adapter = Overrides({"USER": "overrided value"})